NYCPlanning/Geosupport-UPG/docs/overview.md

 Work Area 1 and Work Area 2 are often referred to, in this document, as **WA1** and **WA2**, respectively.

 <p>--------------------</p>

+## Version 23.2

+**2020 PUMA Field Added**

+The 2020 PUMA field contains the Public Use Microdata Area Code associated with the input location.
+The 2020 PUMA is related to 2020 Census tract and NTA applications.
+The existing field called PUMA Code is based on the 2010 Census geography.

+Available in Functions 1EX, 1B, 3X, 3CX, 3E, 3CE

+**Function 1X, 1EX, 1B (please note - new fields will not be in regular Function 1 Work Area)** F1EX	Puma_2020			783		5
+F1B		Puma_2020			783		5

+**Function 3X, 3E (please note - new fields will not be in regular Function 3 Work Area)** F3X		Left_Puma_2020		851		5
+		Right_Puma_2020	    856		5
+F3CX	Puma_2020			586		5
+F3E		Left_Puma_2020		358		5
+		Right_Puma_2020	    363		5
+F3CE	Puma_2020			358		5

+Available across all Geosupport platforms:

+Geosupport Desktop Edition (Windows 32-bit and 64-bit; LINUX) GeoX.Net classes
+Geoservice
+NYCgbat
+New Desktop GBAT (beta)
+GOAT

 ## Version 22.3